burzum/cakephp-file-storage/Docs/Documentation/Database-Setup.md

 	cake Migrations.migration run all --plugin FileStorage

-Integer tpye IDs vs UUIDs
+Integer type IDs vs UUIDs
 -------------------------

 If you want to use integers instead of [UUIDs](http://en.wikipedia.org/wiki/Universally_unique_identifier) put this into your ```bootstrap.php``` *before* you're running the migrations: